THE EASTERN CATHOLIC CHURCHES

 The liturgical language of Syrian Christians remains the West Syriac dialect of Aramaic along with Arabic, the native tongue.
 Although Syriac is still spoken in isolated villages, the majority of Syrian Catholics living in Syria, Lebanon, and Iraq speak Arabic.
 In fact, the earliest inscription found of the Arabic alphabet is dated 512 AD, a trilingual one in Arabic, Syriac, and Greek at the Church of the Christian martyr St. Sergius in Zebed, near Aleppo, Syria; the Arabic writing included the name of God - Allah or ﷲ.

 As in the time of Jesus of Nazareth (Matthew 2:23) and the early Christian Church (Acts 24:5), a Christian in the Middle East today is still called a Nazarene or in Arabic Nasrani or plural Nasara.
-The present turmoil in Syria has resulted in 500,000 Christian refugees displaced from their homes, having fled to Jordan, Lebanon, and other Middle Eastern countries.
+The present turmoil in Syria has resulted in over 700,000 Christian refugees fleeing to Jordan, Lebanon, and other Middle Eastern countries.
 The diocese of Our Lady of Deliverance in Newark, New Jersey was opened for Syrian Catholics in the United States and Canada in 1995.

 The Chaldean Christian Churches